JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 I am in no way whatsoever implying that similar business practices might emerge over the years from existing network participants.
 But even if the ecosystem's Soroban developers adhere strictly to the nonprofit principles embedded in SCP, they'll still be targets for regulatory action the moment they touch absolutely anything we're building at Block Transfer.
 It was also discussed that the SDF could deploy "definitive" Soroban AMMs to centralize liquidity, but this would very unambiguously place the Foundation in the crosshairs of similar threats.[^conv]

-[^conv]: I have communicated this view with multiple SDF staff members over the years, including in the confidential notes of our third application to SCF.
+[^conv]: I have communicated this view with multiple SDF staff members over the years, including in the judge-only notes of our third [SCF application](https://youtu.be/UzLCQaJ-TqU).
 The underlying _funding_ of an exchange venue is categorically different than the _operations_ of root protocol rules.
 Indeed, this is precisely the paradox I ran into when I originally tried to position the Syndicate itself as a "stock transfer protocol," rather than the TAD3 compliance layer.

 The stakeholders in today's systems are and have always been investors and issuers.
 Might any other party involved in the exchange process [exclusively serve](https://youtu.be/HQZg0ZY-Amg?t=2353) to siphon value away from those two groups?
 Should we defend the DEX as the last bastion of a free financial market?